bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 Introduction
 ------------

+Assessing policy effects and making predictions based on it has always been a key part of quantitative economics.
 Empirical economists are very often interested in estimating the impact of certain events or policies on a particular outcome.
 Wooldridge (2013) describes the effectiveness applications of Differences-in-Differences methodology when the data arise from a natural experiment.
 This kind of experiment occurs when an exogenous event changes the environment in which individuals opperate, and require observations of both treatment and control group before and after the change.

 This methodology is particularly powerfull for infering causality since it neutralizes unobserved, but fixed, omitted variables (Angrist and